 The '60s called and said they approved this voluminous bridal bun accented with fantastic fringe.
 Part beehive, part ballerina, this smooth updo is entirely stylish and reminiscent of a vintage vixen.

 These retro-inspired soft waves are giving us major Brigitte Bardot vibes.
 The trick to nailing this look is to curl the hair in the same direction and at the same place all the way around the head.
 When brushed out, the curls seamlessly blend into one stunning, symmetrical shape.

 This toned-down version of vintage-inspired waves is simply stunning.
 By just curling the ends of the hair, you’ll get an effortless style that pays homage to a bygone era without looking too over-the-top.

-Nothing says old-world glamour like a deep side part, luscious curls, and mirror-like shine.
-For the bride who thrives under the white-hot spotlight, this style plays the perfect supporting role to her leading lady.
+Nothing says old-world glamour like a deep side part, luscious curls, and a mirror-like shine.
+This style is ideal for the bride who thrives in the limelight, and it complements her leading lady perfectly.

 Tight, almost circular curls swooped to one side feel fun and flirty, while a pop of color on the lips instantly elevates this look to award-winning proportions.
 Dazzling statement earrings would make this look all the more striking.